 Responding to a positive review is an easy way to engage with happy customers that benefits both your brand identity, and your one-to-one relationship with that customer.
 By doing so it also creates trust with potential customers too.
 Remember, online reviews and review sites are public, so any positive conversations around your brand is great news for your business.

 Responding to Positive Reviews

-Here are a few reasons why it’s important to spend as much time responding to positive reviews as negative reviews:
+Our SEO agency in Dudley have given these reasons why it’s important to spend as much time responding to positive reviews as negative reviews:

 - It’s good etiquette.
 If someone gave you a compliment in real life, you wouldn’t ignore them, you’d say thank you.
 It’s simply good manners.
 And with an online review, the compliment is there for everyone to see.

 - The compliment is public.
 Most consumers will read online reviews before making a purchase.
 Which means your future customers will see the review and your reply.
 If a person trusts a brand then they’ll buy from that brand.
 Plus, replying to the review is an opportunity to speak to these people too, and do some subtle marketing.